threekeytherapy/threekeytherapy.com/_projects/bodytherapy.md

 ### Connect Mind and Body

-Explore the relationship between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states
+Explore the relationship between the head's narratives and the body's signals by examining the connection between mental, physical and emotional states.

 ### Activate Self-healing Processes